Tuesday, April 15, 2014

 The Hot Wheels Drag Bus is practically a religious movement for many collectors.
 It is also an instant sale for Hot Wheels.
 Put a Drag Bus on a card, on a peg, in a store, and it will sell.

 So suggesting its best days are in the past is true Hot Wheels blasphemy.
 But let's be honest.
 It's a very.....tired....casting.
 It belongs in a resting home, enjoying retirement, alongside the T1 and Drag Truck versions.
 In the pharmaceutical world, drug companies can only hold onto a patent for 14 years.
 Maybe that should apply to the Drag Bus.
 It doesn't share the great detailing that current Hot Wheels models have.
-The front in awkward, and it you are bold enough to open one, don't pull it apart.
+The front is awkward, and if you are bold enough to open one, don't pull it apart.
 It will never fully go back together again.
 It is already a legend, and it doesn't need to be released anymore.
 It is outdated, and there are some great models ready to replace it.

 The obvious model most will think of as a replacement is the Blown Delivery.
 Big, heavy, and it turns tough-guy collectors into fluffy cloud muffins as they dream about it.
 Like the Drag Bus, it was designed by the great Phil Riehlman, and it truly is a step above the standard Hot Wheels car.
 I don't know many people who dislike it.
 Even my true of true JDM friends ogle over it.
 Frankly, it is so unique, it stands on its own.
 It replaces nothing.